THE PARIS CONVENTION:

 Paris Convention was adopted in 1883 and has undergone several revisions since its inception.

 Major outcome of the Paris Convention has been the WIPO which is the global administrative body looking after and supervising IPR law amongst signatory countries.

 Main aspects of the Paris Convention – Patents and Industrial Designs:

-• National Treatment: Nationals of signatory countries enjoy reciprocity in treatment which means each national enjoys the same advantages and benefits in all the signatory countries the way he would in his home country.
+- National Treatment: Nationals of signatory countries enjoy reciprocity in treatment which means each national enjoys the same advantages and benefits in all the signatory countries the way they would in their home country.
 Paris Convention ensures equality in Intellectual Property Law to all the nationals of the contracting signatory countries.

-• Priority: Paris Convention ensures that the priority of a patent and industrial design application right is not lost in multiple jurisdictions, which means that a person can claim priority in the country of his choice within 6 months of filing the industrial design application and 12 months for the patent application in his home country and yet retain the same date of filing in the country of choice.
+- Priority: Paris Convention ensures that the priority of a patent and industrial design application right is not lost in multiple jurisdictions, which means that a person can claim priority in the country of their choice within 6 months of filing the industrial design application and 12 months for the patent application in their home country and yet retain the same date of filing in the country of choice.